Vyral/david-brough/_posts/2019-03-07-renting-vs--owning-which-is-better.md

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**

-00:47 — What should Fort Wayne residents consider buying a home over renting one?
+00:47 — Why should Fort Wayne residents consider buying a home over renting one?

 04:33 — What are the drawbacks of renting?